 b.
 Purchase Journal

-In addition to the Sales Journal, you also need a Purchase Journal if you are a VAT-registered business.
+In addition to the Sales Journal, you need a Purchase Journal if you are a VAT-registered business.

 This is a special ledger where you record all your purchase transactions.

-Here, you need to write additional information like the TIN, Purchase Invoice/Reference Receipt, and VAT Input Tax from your purchases.
+You need to write additional information like the TIN, Purchase Invoice/Reference Receipt, and VAT Input Tax from your purchases.

 The following are the usual data you need to record in the Purchase Journal: